vmlaker/mpipe/doc/source/cookbook.rst

  |  *pipeline*         |  :mod:`~mpipe.Pipeline`             |
  +---------------------+-------------------------------------+

 It may be useful to keep in mind that |NAME| is built using classes from Python's standard :mod:`multiprocessing` module.
-One may think of it as a layer on top, encapsulating classes like :class:`~multiprocessing.Process`, :class:`~multiprocessing.Queue` and :class:`~multiprocessing.Connection` with behavior specific to the pipeline framework.
+It is a layer on top, encapsulating classes like :class:`~multiprocessing.Process`, :class:`~multiprocessing.Queue` and :class:`~multiprocessing.Connection` with behavior specific to the pipeline workflow.

 The procedure of building and running a pipeline is a sequence of five steps: